dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 - **Exercise 5.10**: Rewrite `topoSort` to use maps instead of slices and eliminate the initial sort.
 Verify that the results, though nondeterministic, are valid topological orderings.
 - **Exercise 5.11**: The instructor of the linear algebra course decides that calculus is now a prerequisite.
 Extend the `topoSort` function to report cycles.
 - **Exercise 5.12**: The `startElement` and `endElement` functions in `gopl.io/ch5/outline2` (§5.5) share a global variable, `depth`.
 Turn them into anonymous functions that share a variable local to the `outline` function.
 - **Exercise 5.13**: Modify `crawl` to make local copies of the pages it finds, creating directories as necessary.
-Don’t make copies of pages that come from a different domain.
+Don't make copies of pages that come from a different domain.
 For example, if the original page comes from `golang.org`, save all files from there, but exclude ones from `vimeo.com`.
 - **Exercise 5.14**: Use the `breadthFirst` function to explore a different structure.
-For example, you could use the course dependencies from the `topoSort` example (a directed graph), the file system hierarchy on your computer (a tree), or a list of bus or subway routes downloaded from your city government’s web site (an undirected graph).
+For example, you could use the course dependencies from the `topoSort` example (a directed graph), the file system hierarchy on your computer (a tree), or a list of bus or subway routes downloaded from your city government's web site (an undirected graph).

 ### 5.6.1.
 Caveat: Capturing Iteration Variables

-In this section, we’ll look at a pitfall of Go’s lexical scope rules that can cause surprising results.
+In this section, we'll look at a pitfall of Go's lexical scope rules that can cause surprising results.
 We urge you to understand the problem before proceeding, because the trap can ensnare even experienced programmers.

 Consider a program that must create a set of directories and later remove them.
 We can use a slice of function values to hold the clean-up operations.
 (For brevity, we have omitted all error handling in this example.)
 ```go